25 Things You're Doing That Would Horrify Sleep Doctors

 "If you lie in bed thinking about everything on your schedule for the next day, chances are your sleep will suffer," says MacDowell.
 "Sleep depends not just on your circadian rhythm and your level of fatigue, but [also] on your ability to quiet your thoughts and central nervous system.
 Ruminating can cause the release of stress hormones such as cortisol and adrenaline, which activate the nervous system and keep your brain on high alert."

-To combat these restless thoughts, engage in some meditation or write in your journal.
-Expelling any thoughts that could impede upon your ability to relax will result in deeper (and better) sleep.
+To combat these restless thoughts, engage in some meditation or try writing in a journal.
+Whatever you can do to rid your mind of any thoughts that could impede upon your ability to relax will result in a better night's sleep, she says.

 Staying in bed through bouts of insomnia